GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 `Content-Security-Policy` provides an added layer to mitigate XSS attacks by restricting which scripts can be executed by the page.

-We recommend that you enable strict CSP using one of the following approaches:
+It's recommended that you enable strict CSP using one of the following approaches:

 * If you render your HTML pages on the server, use **a nonce-based strict CSP**.
 * If your HTML has to be served statically or cached, for example if it's a